 Shanghai is the vibrant metropolis and commercial center of China.
 Today we will visit the Shanghai Museum and indulge in ancient Chinese art, furniture, and jade.
 Then we will visit Shanghai Old City God Temple area, a busy shopping centre where you may find souvenirs and delicious local food.
 Enjoy some free time here.
 In the afternoon you will walk along the famous Bund, a mile-long stretch along the Huangpu River.
 Lined by the colonial architectures of European design, this area is the best place to capture the western influences of the old days.
 At night, you may enjoy an optional "Huangpu River Night Cruise" and get a glimpse of the dazzling and charming night view of Shanghai at your own expense (USD$50).

-Day 4 - Shanghai - Suzhou (AB, L)
+Day 4 - Shanghai - Suzhou (AB, L, D)

 After breakfast, travel by coach to Suzhou.
 Suzhou is also known as the "Garden City" due to its many classical gardens, renowned for their charming natural beauty and harmonious construction.
 Upon arrival, visit the Lingering Garden which is among the finest gardens in China.
 As a large area of the city is covered by water, including a vast number of ponds and streams, Suzhou is known as "Venice of the East".
 You may take a cruise along the Grand Canal to view life along China"s golden waterway in its heyday (USD$30).
 Then, visit a Silk Spinning Mill, and learn how silk is created from mulberry-munching silkworms to produce the finest thread and cloth.

-Day 5 - Suzhou - Wuxi (AB, L)
+Day 5 - Suzhou - Wuxi (AB, L, D)

 This morning, travel by coach to Wuxi, one of the oldest cities in China with more than 3,000 years history.
 Upon arrival, visit one of the largest Fresh Water Pearl Farms in the country, followed by the Lingshan Grand Buddha.
 Later, stroll along Nanchang Street, a charming and fashionable pedestrian street composed of both ancient and modern architectural styles.

 This morning, travel by coach to Hangzhou, described by Marco Polo as "the most beautiful and magnificent city in the world".
 Experience an oriental tea-tasting at the Dragon Well Tea Plantation.
 Then, take a boat ride on the serene West Lake, the most renowned feature of Hangzhou, noted for its scenic beauty which blends naturally with many famous historical and cultural sites.
-This evening, you can enjoy an optional performance, "Night of West Lake", which brings the culture and the soul of West Lake lively in front of you.
-(USD$60).
+This evening, you can enjoy an optional performance, "Impression West Lake", which brings the culture and the soul of West Lake lively in front of you. ($79/p).